Skip to content

 Wheel Build Flow#

-How build-wheels.yml produces platform wheels and how pip clients pick the right one.
+How bundle-pypi-wheels.yml produces platform wheels and how pip clients pick the right one.

 What gets built per release#

-build-wheels.yml produces 20 platform wheels + 1 sdist per release:
+bundle-pypi-wheels.yml produces 23 published platform wheels + 1 sdist per release, plus 8 unpublished musl canary wheels:

 Platform Architecture Python versions Wheels